govuk-one-login/ipv-cri-common-express/README.md

 - [scripts](./scripts)
   - checkTranslations script used to ensure localisation files are kept synchronised

-# GA4 and the Crown Logo

-The implementation of GA4 and the Crown Logo update are contained across multiple versions of common-express in various stages.
-See below for details:

-## 5.1.0

-- Contains the flag to activate the new crown logo set to true ready for go-live of that feature

 ## Environment Variables

 Several environment variables are declared within the CRIs and then used within the shared code of this repository: